Kenya national rugby league team

 The Kenya national rugby league team represent Kenya in the sport of rugby league football.
-The goal was to qualify into 2025 Rugby League World Cup for the first time.

 History

 They made their international rugby league debut against Italy where Kenya defeated them 34-24 in front of over 5000 fans at a local primary school in Watamu.
 The team was hastily formed from selection of local rugby union players.
 They were introduced to the rules and regulations in rugby league for merely one week before the match.